Justin-Sawyer/recipes-and-deliveries/README.md

 	- I understand that when the recipe I created is added as a Recipe Box, I will be given a credit that is redeemable against a future order I make on the **Recipes***and***Deliveries** website.

 		- Upon being alerted that the recipe has attained the required votes, the user is told that the discount is applied automatically at their next checkout.
-As the user makes a purchase, the user can see the discount being deducted automatically as the place items in their shopping bag.
-Further, the user can see the final discount amount relative to their order and see the discount has been deducted from the Grand Total.
+As the user makes a purchase, the user can see the discount being deducted automatically as they place items in their shopping bag.
+Further, the user can see the final discount amount relative to their order and see that the discount has been deducted from the Grand Total.
 This is confirmed to the user after checkout: the confirmation email contains the above details.

 	- I can see a tally of the total votes for my recipe on my User Account page.

 		- The user can see both the total number of recipes all their recipes combined have achieved, and how many recipes their most popular six recipes have individually.

-		- As the site grow, the developer will revisit this: if there is a prolific recipe creator who garners many recipes with votes, it may be necessary to add the vote count for each recipe on the recipe's page and on the page listing all the recipes.
+		- As the site grows, the developer will revisit this if there is a prolific recipe creator who garners many recipes with votes, it may be necessary to add the vote count for each recipe on the recipe's page and on the page listing all the recipes.
 Alternatively, to list more than six recipes on the user's profile page.
-See Future Plans
+See Future Plans.

 ### Frequent Anonymous Visitors